hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 Packer comes with many builders by default, and can also be extended to add new builders.

+#### Template Provisioners

+Within the template,
+the provisioners section contains an array of all the provisioners that Packer should use to install and configure software within running machines prior to turning them into machine images.

+Provisioners are optional.
+If no provisioners are defined within a template, then no software other than the defaults will be installed within the resulting machine images.
+This is not typical, however, since much of the value of Packer is to produce multiple identical images of pre-configured software.

 #### Template Communicators

 Communicators are the mechanism Packer uses to